15-month-old with vomiting, diarrhea, and poor appetite

 - Diarrhea breakout in a daycare center: Rotavirus

-- Diarrhea after drinking (not so) fresh mountain stream water: Giardia lamblia - incubates for 1-3 weeks, causes foul-smelling bulky stool and may wax and wane over weeks before resolving
+- Diarrhea after drinking (not so) fresh mountain stream water, camping, and hiking: Giardia lamblia - incubates for 1-3 weeks, causes foul-smelling bulky stool, may wax and wane over weeks before resolving.
+Stool positive for trophozoites.

 White blood cells in stool indicate an inflammatory process